 Epcot is the place to fill your brain with information that makes an appearance at your next dinner party.
 Our favorite, with little surprise, would have to be the world pavilions where you can bounce from Mexico to France to China and beyond without the jet-lag.
 One of the best parts is the fact that alcohol is served in the restaurants here so you can show you more adult side with a local brew or cocktail.
 Specifically, Mexican exhibit comes alive with a Choza Tequila bar for sipping the spirit or giggling with margaritas.

-Later this month Animal Kingdom gets into the fun with Pandora, the World of Avatar opening to pull back the curtain on the Na’vi people. as the homestead tree awes guests with a river tour outfitted with a bioluminescent rainforest and floating mountains.
+Animal Kingdom gets into the fun with Pandora, the World of Avatar—pulling back the curtain on the Na’vi people.
+Homestead tree offers a river tour with bioluminescent rainforest and floating mountains.
 Or if your vacation needs a little thrill, hop on a Banshee at the Avatar flight of Passage to soar above Pandora and gets a birds-eye view of the exhibit.

 Note: Our admission to Walt Disney World Theme Parks was partially covered by the Walt Disney World Company.
 Rest assured the views and opinions expressed in this post are 100% our own and we would never sacrifice editorial integrity for a paid sponsorship.